Last updated on December 18th, 2024 at 05:39 pm

 Healthy Nutrition:

-I loved the idea of using a single food source, especially one that packs a nutritious punch without grains or additives.
+I loved the idea of using a single food source, especially one packing a nutritious punch without grains or additives.
 Sweet potatoes offer high fiber, phosphorus, beta carotene, vitamin A, C and B6, plus iron, fiber and magnesium; all great additions to your dog’s diet.
-With high carbohydrates too, as with any other treat, you should serve dried sweet potatoes slices in moderation, keeping the serving size appropriate for the size of your dog.
+With high carbohydrates too, as with any other treat, serve dried sweet potatoes slices in moderation.
+It’s important to keep the serving size suitable for the size of your dog.

 How to Make Dried Sweet Potato Jerky

-» large sweet potatoes (2 sweet potatoes for each large cookie sheet)
+- large sweet potatoes (I used 2 sweet potatoes for each large cookie sheet)

-» Tools: baking sheets; parchment paper or cooking spray; sharp knife, cutting board, oven
+- Tools: baking sheets; parchment paper or cooking spray; sharp knife; cutting board; oven or dehydrator

-» Optional: Glass jar or ziplock bag for storage and gift giving
+- Storage: glass jar with tight-fighting lid or ziplock bag for storage and gift-giving.

 Wash the sweet potatoes and set them out on your cutting board.
 To cut a potato lengthwise, slice a small piece off the bottom and stand the potato up on this cut end.